A Wasserstein distance approach for concentration of empirical risk estimates: Concentration bounds for distributions satisfying

-for some $c_1, c_2,$ and $c_3$ that depend on the parameters $\beta, \gamma$ and $\top$ specified in (C1). \end{lemma} \begin{proof} The lemma follows directly by applying case (1) of Theorem 2 in \citep{fournier2015rate} to the r.v. $X$. \end{proof}

 In the following sections, we relate the estimation errors for both risk measure types to the Wasserstein distance between the EDF and the underlying CDF.
 The resulting concentration bounds apply to unbounded random variables as long as they belong to one of the three classes mentioned above.
-An alternate approach involves an application of Dvoretzky-Kiefer-Wolfowitz (DKW) theorem \cite[Chapter 2]{wasserman2006}.
+An alternative approach involves an application of the Dvoretzky-Kiefer-Wolfowitz (DKW) theorem \cite[Chapter 2]{wasserman2006}.
 Such an approach has been used to obtain concentration bounds for CVaR/CPT (cf. \cite{thomas2019concentration,prashanth2018tac}, but the sup norm in the DKW inequality will make the resulting bounds applicable only to bounded r.v.s.
-In contrast, employing the Wasserstein metric allows us to derive concentration bounds for a broader class of unbounded distributions.
+In contrast, employing the Wasserstein metric allows us to derive concentration bounds for a broader class of r.v.s.

-\subsection{Bounds for Risk Measures of Type \tone}
+\subsection{Bounds for Risk Measures of Type \ref{type:one}}

 Given a risk measure $\rho$, a r.v. $X$ with CDF $F$, and $n>0$, we form an empirical estimate $\rho_{n}$ of $\rho(X)$ using \eqref{eq:rho-est}.
 Recall that the latter estimate is obtained by applying $ \rho$ to the EDF formed by drawing $n $ samples from $F$.